About a decade ago, one buzzword in the IT field was quickly making its way into the spotlight.

 16. Email services and file storage are the predominant uses for cloud computing in the EU with 66% and 53% respectively.

 The Eurostat research contains usage statistics from 2014, 2016, and 2018, and reveals some interesting shifts in the reasons for adopting the cloud.
 Email management remains at a steady level, while file storage purposes have increased by a whopping 15%.
-Other more recent needs include hosting company databases or specific financial/accounting software.
+Other more recent needs include hosting company database, more specifically virtual private server (VPS) hosting.
+The last one provides dedicated resources on the server, thanks to virtualization technology.

 17. What are the top 3 challenges that enterprises and SMBs encounter when using the tech?
 Businesses all point out “governance” as their #1 priority, according to 2019 cloud computing statistics.